ShutSasha/devhub/packages/server/README.md

 1. **Paste configuration files into services**

-   For AuthService paste this appsettings.Development.json file into **core** directory (Ask Developer for SendGripKey)
+   For AuthService paste this appsettings.Development.json file into **root** directory of a service (Ask Developer for SendGripKey)

    ```json
    {